adejacques/ms-handsonlab01/docs/workshop.md

 <div class="task" data-title="Tasks">

+> Check the document created in CosmosDB
->- Navigate to the Cosmos DB account `xxx-xxx-xxx`.
+>- Navigate to the Cosmos DB account `cdbhandsonlabinoday01`.
 >- In the left-hand menu, click on `Data explorer` and click on `handsonlab` to open the database
->- Click on `bookings` to open the container
+>- Click on `flightbookings` to open the container
 >- Click on `Items` and select the first line

 </div>

-You should see your transformed message in the `bookings` container:
+You should see your transformed message in the `flightbookings` container:

 ![alt text](image-19.png)